PinaPhD/A-threshold-triggered-DQN-self-healing-framework/README.md

 See the [Installation Guide](https://github.com/PinaPhD/A-threshold-triggered-DQN-self-healing-framework/blob/main/ControlPlane/ONOS.md)

-Alternatively, get a physical server and proceed from step 2.
+Alternatively, get a physical server and proceed to step 3.

 ## Data Plane Design

 - On one of the VMs with Mininet Installation run the [network topology](https://github.com/PinaPhD/A-threshold-triggered-DQN-self-healing-framework/blob/main/DataPlane/topology.py) for an offshore wind farm (reduce model with 20 WTGs communicating with one OSS)
 - At the Mininet prompt, run xterm on select mininet hosts to initialize traffic generation using the following data sets:
     - [MQTT sensor data traffic](https://github.com/PinaPhD/A-threshold-triggered-DQN-self-healing-framework/tree/main/DataPlane/IIoT_ECP_Socket)